 The US Department of Housing and Urban Development has approved counseling agencies across the United States.
 These counselors have been active since before virus mortgage forbearance was in place, and they’ll likely be active long after.
 If you expect long-term difficulty with your mortgage, consider looking for a counselor in your area.

 There are private programs that can help as well.
-EasyKnock, for example, has a sale-leaseback program known as Sell & Stay that lets homeowners sell their properties and remain in place as renters.
+A sale-leaseback, for example, lets homeowners sell their properties and remain in place as renters.

-With Sell & Stay, you can rent your property back after selling it to EasyKnock.
+With a sale-leaseback, you can rent your property back after selling it.
 You just continue to pay an agreed-upon monthly rent.
 When you’re ready, you can repurchase your home or move.
 Meanwhile, you can check things like mortgage payments and property tax off your worry list.

 These are difficult times, and the only way to get through them is to work together and take advantage of available options.
 Stay healthy, take care of yourself and your family, and weather the storm with an appreciation for the home that you love.
-If you can’t afford your mortgage payments due to coronavirus, talk to a financial advisor about the options available to you and learn more about EasyKnock.
+If you can’t afford your mortgage payments due to coronavirus, talk to a financial advisor about the options available to you.